Alternative Method of Keeping Projects Synced

 Check the modification date: you can skip this step if you use the recommended date stamp option.
 Without date stamps, Scrivener uses a rotating pool of numbered file names, and you'll have to use your file manager to figure out which is actually the most recent.

-Copying to your local drive: when you switch machines, you'll be taking the latest copy from the backup folder and creating a fresh copy in an area that isn't synced, to work.
-The best way to do this depends on your archival tool (and for most people, that means operating system), but in all cases, you never want to remove the .zip file from the backup folder:
+Copying to your local drive: when you switch machines, you'll be taking the latest copy from the backup folder and creating a fresh copy in an area that isn't synced.
+The best way to do this depends on your archival tool (and for most people, that means whatever the operating system provides), but in all cases, you never want to remove the .zip file from the backup folder:

 - If when you double-click on .zip files they extract directly into the same folder: drag the project out of the backup area before using it.